norswap/autumn/doc/B6-parser-visitors-walkers.md

 Currently, our visit methods can't manipulate extra data besides the `Base` instance.

-Here is how an operation implemented by a visitor can "take a parameter and ""return" a value.
+Here is how an operation implemented by a visitor can "take a parameter" and "return" a value.
 We'll keep the scenario with two independent C and D extensions.

 ```java